 If yes, ask for a medical certificate from the vet.
 If not, there might be something fishy and you should not get a puppy from this breeder.

 11: Have the puppies been dewormed?

 If yes, ask for proof.
 If not, avoid this breeder.

 12: Can we see the puppy’s parents?

 Check if they are healthy.
-Also, check their health certificates to make sure if they are tested and cleared from genetic diseases.
+Also, check their health certificates to make sure they are tested and cleared for testable genetic diseases.

 13: What is the puppy’s family history?